raditya1117/HoneyBadger/python-errors/article.md

 We can broadly categorize Python errors into four types.

 1. **Syntax errors**: Syntax errors in Python occur due to invalid syntax, incorrect indentation, or typos.
 These errors are detected before the program is executed, while the Python interpreter parses the code.
-2. **Runtime errors**: Runtime errors in Python occur during code execution when the program runs into an invalid operation.
+2. **Runtime errors**: In Python, runtime errors occur during execution when the program encounters an invalid operation.
 3. **System-level errors**: System-level errors in Python are raised by the runtime environment or the operating system due to issues such as memory overflow or interruptions.
 4. **Logical errors**: Logical errors occur when the program's logic is incorrect, even though the code runs without errors, producing incorrect results.